 CLASSIFICATION NO. 464

-Under direction, to plan, schedule, organize and coordinate recreation, sports, education and/or social programs and activities; to lead the work of support staff and volunteers; and to do other work as required.
+Under direction, plan, schedule, organize and coordinate recreation, education and/or social programs, projects and activities in parks, facilities or natural areas; to lead the work of support staff and volunteers; and to do other work as required.

 The North Clackamas Parks and Recreation District provides aquatic, park, recreation, education and social services to County residents within the park district boundaries.

-The Park and Recreation Program Coordinator oversees and coordinates the provision of services within assigned program areas.
-Incumbents are responsible for program development, operation, monitoring and evaluation.
+The Recreation and Natural Areas Program Coordinator oversees and coordinates the provision of services within assigned program areas and projects.
+Incumbents are responsible for program and project development or coordination, operation, monitoring and evaluation.

 Duties may include but are not limited to the following:

-- Plans and coordinates the activities of park service programs or projects; develops work plans, allocates resources and develops schedules to accomplish program goals.
+1. Plans and coordinates the activities of parks, facilities or natural areas programs or projects; develops work plans, allocates resources and develops schedules to accomplish program goals.

-- Conducts research, including needs assessment and feasibility studies; identifies educational, recreational and social needs of target population; gathers and analyzes information on community resources; works in cooperation with school districts and community organizations to assure compliance with applicable policies related to public use, particularly with respect to athletic programs; prepares recommendations for new programs and program changes, including estimated fiscal and organizational impacts.
+5. Conducts research, including needs assessment and feasibility studies; identifies educational, recreational and social needs of target population; gathers and analyzes information on community resources; works in cooperation with school districts and community organizations to assure compliance with applicable policies related to public use, particularly with respect to athletic programs or natural areas-trails and parks; prepares recommendations for new programs and program changes, including estimated fiscal and organizational impacts.

-Skill to: Plan and coordinate a park service program; effectively develop and utilize available staff, program and community resources; communicate effectively, both orally and in writing; relate to a wide range of clients, personnel, professional staff and community representatives; interpret policies and develop procedures; gather and evaluate data; direct staff in continuous efforts to improve quality, productivity and effectiveness; establish and maintain effective working relationships with community, private and government agencies, County employees and the public; prepare and deliver oral presentations before public groups.
+Skill to: Plan and coordinate an assigned recreation service program or natural areas conservation and maintenance program; effectively coordinate, develop and utilize available staff, program and community resources; communicate effectively, both orally and in writing; produce professional and effective written documents including emails, memos, recommendations, plans, and reports; relate to a wide range of clients, personnel, professional staff and community representatives; interpret policies and develop procedures; gather and evaluate data; direct staff in continuous efforts to improve quality, productivity and effectiveness; establish and maintain effective working relationships with community, private and government agencies, County employees and the public.
+(Recreation) prepare and deliver oral presentations before public groups.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.